hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 ```

 ## Summary of Test Results
 The table below shows the the test accuracies, training times and the dataset image sizes for all the datasets used in this project.
-The highlighted cells indicate no improvement or loss in test accuracy from Transfer Learning to Fine Tuning.
+The highlighted cells indicate no improvement or there was a loss in test accuracy from Transfer Learning to Fine Tuning.

 <a href="url"><img src="https://github.com/hbhasin/Image-Recognition-with-Deep-Learning/blob/master/images/Test%20Results.PNG"></a>